mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### MONOBLADE

-This is a light one-handed polymer blade that features a monofilament edge, a cutting edge just a few nanometres thick created by spinning a single-molecule strand.
+This is a light one-handed polymer blade that features a monofilament edge, a cutting edge just a few nanometers thick created by spinning a single-molecule strand.
 A monoblade is as sharp as any physical object can be.

 #### MONOFILAMENT AXE